code-troopers/wicket-hot-reload/README.md

 # Special notes

 The implementation provided here is open for pull request or further integration into WicketStuff.

+Thanks to Cloudbees Buildhive for providing a free Jenkins instance.

 Thanks to Xavier Hanin for providing the initial implementation of this in his project [Rest.x](http://restx.io).
 Thanks to [PlayFramework!](http://playframework.org) for the initial implementation